eccelerators/SimStm/src/rst/language/Lines.rst

 In the example, ``t_lines`` points to ``s_lines`` after the execution of the instruction.

-Used, forinstance, to hand over a file to a subroutine.
+Used, for instance, to hand over a file to a subroutine.
 Changes to the source object are applied to the target object as well.